-MOSCOW (Reuters) - Russia will retaliate against increased NATO activity near its border, its top general said on Friday, in the latest sign of tensions with the western alliance over Ukraine escalate.
+MOSCOW (Reuters) - Russia will retaliate against increased NATO activity near its border, its top general said on Friday, in the latest sign of tensions with the western alliance over Ukraine.

-Since Russia annexed Ukraine's Crimea region, NATO has moved to reassure its nervous eastern European allies.
-Ships and planes have been temporarily deployed to their countries and military exercises in the region and temporarily deploying additional ships and planes.
+Since Russia annexed Ukraine's Crimea region in March, NATO has moved to reassure its nervous eastern European allies by stepping up military exercises in the region and temporarily deploying additional ships and planes.